Inside Salon D Dallas

 achievable – for our sake and theirs.

-We conduct all consultation via text message.
-That way there’s a record of our conversations
+Michelle conducts all consultations via text message.
+That way there’s a record of client conversations

-It is our goal in the consultation process to:
+It is my goal in the consultation process to:

  Earn your trust.
-With 20 years’ experience, our goal is providing a safe, professional
+With 21 years’ experience, my goal is providing a safe, professional

-and honest environment for ourselves and our clients.
-Our demand for ultimate
+and honest environment for my clients.
+My business model for ultimate

-transparency and open communication ensures we’re able to provide clients with optimal
+transparency and open communication ensures that I am able to provide clients with optimal

 results.